The Winter of Our Discontent: Literary significance and criticism

-Edward Weeks of the Atlantic Monthly immediately reviewed the book as a Steinbeck classic: "His dialogue is full of life, the entrapment of Ethan is ingenious, and the morality in this novel marks Mr. Steinbeck's return to the mood and the concern with which he wrote The Grapes of Wrath".
+Edward Weeks of the Atlantic Monthly reviewed the book as a Steinbeck classic, writing, "His dialogue is full of life, the entrapment of Ethan is ingenious, and the morality in this novel marks Mr. Steinbeck's return to the mood and the concern with which he wrote The Grapes of Wrath."
 The Swedish Academy agreed and awarded Steinbeck the Nobel Prize for Literature in 1962.
-The presentation speech by Secretary Anders Österling remarked specifically on five books from 1935 to 1939 and continued thus:
+The presentation speech by Anders Österling, the permanent secretary of the Swedish Academy, remarked specifically on five books from 1935 to 1939 and continued thus:

 In this brief presentation it is not possible to dwell at any length on individual works which Steinbeck later produced.
 If at times the critics have seemed to note certain signs of flagging powers, of repetitions that might point to a decrease in vitality, Steinbeck belied their fears most emphatically with The Winter of Our Discontent (1961), a novel published last year.
 Here he attained the same standard which he set in The Grapes of Wrath.
 Again he holds his position as an independent expounder of the truth with an unbiased instinct for what is genuinely American, be it good or bad.

-Saul Bellow also lauded the book, saying: "John Steinbeck returns to the high standards of The Grapes of Wrath and to the social themes that made his early work so impressive, and so powerful."
+Saul Bellow also lauded the book, writing, "John Steinbeck returns to the high standards of The Grapes of Wrath and to the social themes that made his early work so impressive, and so powerful."
 However, many reviewers in America were disappointed.
-A few years later Peter Lisca called Winter "undeniable evidence of the aesthetic and philosophical failure of the [Steinbeck's] later fiction".
+A few years later, Peter Lisca called Winter "undeniable evidence of the aesthetic and philosophical failure of [Steinbeck's] later fiction".